What is an early miscarriage?

-An early miscarriage or a first trimester miscarriage is one that happens in the first 12 weeks of pregnancy.
+An early miscarriage, or a first trimester miscarriage, is one that happens in the first 12 weeks of pregnancy.
 Most miscarriages are early miscarriages.
 Different types of early miscarriage could include a chemical pregnancy, a missed miscarriage or an incomplete miscarriage.

 Losing a baby can be very upsetting.
 No matter when in your pregnancy you miscarry, you may need support to help you come to terms with what’s happened.
 You can talk to a Tommy’s midwife for free, Monday-Friday, 9am-5pm.
 You can call them on 0800 0147 800 or email [email protected].
 All our midwives are trained in bereavement support and will be able to talk to you about what you’re going through.

 What are the symptoms of an early miscarriage?

 Read more about the signs and symptoms of miscarriage and where to seek help if you need it.

 We have more information about the causes and risk factors for early miscarriage, and second trimester loss, here.

 What happens next?